saberamini/MapReduceTutorial/README.md

 Now take this file and copy it to your HDFS.

-> hdfs dfs -copyFromLocal: alice.txt /input/alice.txt
+> hdfs dfs -copyFromLocal alice.txt /input/alice.txt

 Display the results to make sure the save occured correctly: